Lionshead-io/calculus-serverless-cli/README.md

-# CalculusJS - AWS Lambda command-line utility + serverless micro-framework
+# CalculusJS - AWS Lambda CLI + Serverless Micro-Framework for Nodejs

 _CalculusJS allows you to provision Lambda functions bundled with a CI/CD pipeline_